Healthy diet guidelines for eating a healthy diet Advanced Healthy Diet Guidelines

 "There are many biologically plausible reasons why consumption of plant[-based] foods might slow or prevent the appearance of cancer. ...
 Consumption of diets low in plant[-based] foods results in a reduced intake of a wide variety of those substances that can plausibly lower cancer risk."[1]

 Remember, only you can make the tough choices it takes to change the food that you put into your body.
-And, only you can choose to release the wonderful healing power that Mother Nature has given to each and every one of us.
+In addition, only you can choose to release the wonderful healing power that Mother Nature has given to every one of us.

 Phytochemicals are in Plant-Based Foods